GabrielDCelery/personal-notes/02_area/cs-fundamentals/03-concurrency-and-the-os.md

 **Why does a process switch need a TLB flush but a thread switch doesn't?** The TLB caches "virtual address X maps to physical address Y." Threads in the same process share the same page table — the same mappings.
 So when you swap Thread 1 for Thread 2 in the same process, address `0x1000` still maps to the same physical location.
 The TLB entries are still correct.

 When you switch to a different process, the mappings are completely different.
 Process A's `0x1000` and Process B's `0x1000` point to different physical memory.
 If the TLB still had Process A's mappings, Process B would read Process A's data.
 So the CPU flushes the entire TLB, and Process B starts cold — paying ~100 ns per memory access until the TLB warms up again.

+**Why not tag TLB entries with a process ID?** Modern CPUs do this — Intel calls it **PCID** (Process Context ID).
+Each TLB entry stores a process tag alongside the translation, so entries from different processes can coexist without confusion.
+With PCID, the CPU checks both the virtual address and the tag, so Process B can't accidentally hit Process A's entries — no flush needed.

+But there are limits: PCID is only 12 bits (4096 possible tags), the TLB is small (~1000-2000 entries total so entries from old processes take up space), and Linux only started using PCID properly around kernel 4.15 (2018).
+So PCID reduces the TLB flush cost rather than eliminating it entirely, and older systems still do full flushes.

+### Why does a thread switch need the kernel?

+The OS scheduler is kernel code — it needs privileged access to all threads' data structures, CPU timer hardware, and control over which thread runs next.
+User mode code can't do any of this, so every thread context switch must enter kernel mode, run the scheduler, and return to user mode.
+This mode switching costs ~400 ns and pollutes the L1 cache with kernel code.

+This is exactly what goroutines avoid.
+The Go runtime scheduler is regular user mode code — it only manages goroutines within your own process, so it doesn't need privileged access.
+No mode switch, no kernel involvement.

 ### Voluntary vs involuntary